 The public key is stored on the service’s server, while the private key is securely encrypted on the user’s device.

-In the login process, the service sends a challenge to the device, and the user is asked to “unlock” the private key, using the device unlock mechanism, usually, biometrics.
+In the login process, the service sends a challenge to the device, and the user is asked to “unlock” the private key, using the device's built-in authenticator and unlock mechanism, usually, biometrics.
 The private key then signs the challenge and the user is now authenticated, without sharing any sensitive information.

 With FIDO passkeys, these issues go away entirely, as there are no passwords at all, just cryptographic keys stored securely on devices.